FriChaFri/Robotics-ME474-Project-1/Final Report/Friley_Hottes_Project1.md

 #### Part E

-In this question we are asked to find the value of $ \theta_1 $ and $ \theta_2 $ if the position of the camera is located at $p = 1.075x_0 + 0.303y_0 + 1.022z_0$ in respect to the world frame.
+In this question we are asked to find the value of $ \theta_1 $ and $ \theta_2 $ if the position of the camera is located at $p = 1.075x_0 + 0.303y_0 + 1.022z_0$ with respect to the world frame.
 Solving this is similar to the solution path layed out in part d.
 First, we will find the inverse kinematic equations for position, then plug in our position to solve.

 The desired position is given by: